kaminiwalunj/OpenAIWorkshop/scenarios/powerapp_and_python/powerapp.md

 ## Summary

-In this lab, you have successfully integrated OpenAI APIs within Power Apps to enable functionalities like natural language processing, sentiment analysis, or personalized recommendations and built an application.
+In this exercise, you have successfully integrated OpenAI APIs within Power Apps to enable functionalities like natural language processing, sentiment analysis, or personalized recommendations and built an application.

-### You have successfully completed the lab.
+### You have successfully completed the exercise.
 Click on **Next >>** to proceed with the next exercise.

 ![](./images/next-page.png)